 Getting your building permit

-A New Home Registration Form will be available once the registration and enrollment is complete.
+A New Home Registration Form will be available once the registration and enrolment is complete.
 The Form will act as proof of licensing and home warranty insurance for your municipality or regional district when you apply for your building permit.
-You can download your sealed New Home Registration Form from your account on the Licensed Residential Builders Portal.
+You can download your sealed New Home Registration Form from your account on the Licensed Residential Builders portal.